Predictive Analytics for Content Performance: A Guide for AI-Powered Marketing

 • The variables included posting time, content type (images, videos, text), and sentiment analysis of user comments.

-The brand used AI to predict social media engagement, personalizing their content delivery based on the model's insights.
-They tailored their posting schedule and content formats to match audience preferences, and the brand increased engagement by Y%.
+The brand used ai to predict social media engagement, personalizing their content delivery based on the model's insights.
+They tailored their posting schedule and content formats to match audience preferences, and the brand increased engagement by 20%.

 Overcoming the Challenges of Predictive Analytics